Love Happens (2009 film): Plot

 Burke Ryan is a successful therapist, holder of a Ph.D. and author of a self-help book that gives advice about dealing with the loss of a loved one.
-He writes the book after his wife dies in a car accident as a way to deal with his grief.
+He writes the book to deal with his grief after his wife dies in a car accident.

-While giving a workshop in Seattle, where his wife was from, he meets Eloise, a creative floral designer who owns a flower shop.
-She spurns his initial advance as, until then, her relationships with men have not gone well, but after a heated exchange in the men's restroom, she meets him for dinner.
-Even though the dinner is awkward, they begin spending time together although, as she insists to her mother and her employee Marty, they are not "dating".
-Burke also tries to avoid his father-in-law, who believes him to be not following his own advice.
+While giving a workshop in Seattle, where his wife was from, Burke meets Eloise, who owns a flower shop.
+She spurns his initial advances because her past relationships had not gone well.
+However, after a heated exchange in the men's restroom, Eloise agrees to meet him for what is an awkward dinner.

+Burke explains it is his first date in three years.
+Eloise assumes he is divorced, and they begin spending time together.
+She insists to her mother and her employee Marty that they are not "dating."

-During the workshop, Burke pays special attention to a man named Walter, a former contractor now working as a night janitor after his son died falling off a scaffold, resulting in the loss of his marriage and construction business.
-Walter came to the seminar on the insistence of his sister, but is unwilling to participate as he is not convinced that Burke's methods will help him.
-Burke ultimately gets through to him by helping him remember his passion for construction and buys him new tools to restart his business.
+During the workshop, Burke pays special attention to a man named Walter, a former contractor working as a night janitor after his son died after falling off a scaffold, resulting in the loss of his marriage and construction business.
+He is attending the seminar at the insistence of his sister, but is unwilling to participate as he is not convinced Burke's methods will help him.
+Burke gets through to him by helping him remember his passion for construction and buys him new tools to restart his business.

 Eloise suspects Burke is hiding secrets regarding the loss of his wife.
-She eventually learns the truth from Burke's manager Lane and tells Burke to stop punishing himself.
-He confesses to an audience that, in reality, he was the one driving the car when his wife died, and not her, as he previously maintained.
-Due to this, he blames himself for her death and has yet to confront his pain.
+She eventually learns the truth from Burke's manager Lane and tells him to stop punishing himself.
+Burke confesses to an audience that, in reality, he was the one driving the car when his wife died, and not her, as he previously maintained, and he blames himself for her death and has yet to confront his pain.

-His father-in-law, who snuck into the seminar to publicly call him out, comes forward to assure him that his wife's death wasn't his fault, that his in-laws were only upset that he wouldn't mourn her death with them.
+Burke's father-in-law, who snuck into the seminar to publicly call him out, comes forward to assure him that his wife's death was not his fault and that his in-laws were only upset that he would not mourn her death with them.
 Their reconciliation onstage receives applause from the audience.
-Afterward, Burke's father-in-law suggests that it's time to move on with his life.
+Afterward, Burke's father-in-law suggests it is time to move on with his life.

-Burke decides to stay in Seattle and goes to Eloise, saying as she had spent the last few days getting to know the part of him that was not available, he wondered if she'd like to get to know the part of him that was.
+Burke decides to stay in Seattle.
+Going to Eloise's flower shop, he says they had spent the last few days getting to know the part of him that was not available, so he wonders if she would like to get to know the part of him that is.
+Eloise answers with a kiss.